Cycling Beartooth Pass (Montana-Wyoming)

 In a nutshell - if you ever have the opportunity to do this climb - DO IT!
 Do not pass up the opportunity - it is a Bucket List Climb.
-We loved the scenery, the altitude challenge, the spectacular views and, although we are very partial to these, the switchback views, particularly looking back at the roadway that we had already travelled in the far distance well below us (representative photograph).
+We loved the scenery, the altitude challenge, the spectacular views and the switchback views, particularly looking back at the roadway that we had already traveled in the far distance well below us.

 BEARTOOTH SOUTH AND THE OUT AND BACK

 View of the last hairpins leading to the summit from the southern approach.